go-schwab/trader/README.md

 - optionally, if you'd like to trade using the `trade` package, you will have to register for a td-ameritrade brokerage account
 - this is NOT neccesary, as you can use the data from tda to trade on any platform you wish

-1. create an app on td ameritrade developer at [this link](https://developer.tdameritrade.com/user/me/apps), or by going to the My Apps tab while logged in
+1. create an app on td ameritrade developer at [https://developer.tdameritrade.com/user/me/apps](https://developer.tdameritrade.com/user/me/apps), or by going to the My Apps tab while logged in

 2. go to your app (once it has been approved), and get the api key under the "Consumer Key" section